jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Frederick got out, went outside, and faced the wall.
 Seconds turned to minutes.
 Frederick rolled the newspaper in his hands tighter.
 He didn’t want to go back to the farm.
 But even more, he didn’t want his angel to get in trouble.

 Inside the room, Sophia was curious "What is it?".
-Hugh responded "This isn’t Ohio…Darling you can’t do that.
+Hugh responded "This isn’t Ohio...
+Darling you can’t do that.
 We could get in a lot of trouble.
 You can’t teach them to read."

 Sophia responded "everyone learns to read in Ohio."